Char is a creative writer, artist, and inventor—in and out of the kitchen.

 Thirty years ago, I used to make them in the deep fryer, but today I chose to brown them in a large frying pan with a thin layer of oil.

 I think I prefer browning them with the frying pan.

 Egg Roll Wraps

 The recipe that I followed is on the back of the egg roll package.
-Well.
-Actually, I followed it slightly.
-Their recipe called for snow peas and bok choy and Chinese celery, fresh mushrooms, peeled garlic cloves, and salt and pepper to taste.
+Well, actually, I followed it slightly.
+Their recipe called for snow peas, bok choy, Chinese celery, fresh mushrooms, peeled garlic cloves, and salt and pepper to taste.